Initialize the Project

 - The CLI will now ask you to associate a Catalyst project with the directory.
 Associate it with the project that we created earlier from the console.
 Select CounterBasedAlert from the list and press Enter.

-- Select java8 as the stack and press Enter.
+- Select the latest runtimes of Java or Node.js as the stack and press Enter.

-- Enter the name of the Java function and the folder as 'countfunction'.
+- If you have selected Java, enter the name of the Java function and the folder as "countfunction" and press Enter.
 This is also its reference name.
-Enter the name of the main class as 'CountAlert' and press Enter each time.Note: Ensure that you enter the main class name and the function's name exactly as instructed, because the application's code contains the same names.
+Enter the name of the main class as "CountAlert", and press Enter.

-The functions directory (CATALYST_FUNCTION_HOME) will be created in your project directory (CATALYST_PROJECT_HOME) with the configuration files and dependencies, along with the catalyst.json and a hidden catalyst.rc file.
+The current project directory will be created in the standard structure.
+The functions directory will be created in your project directory with the configuration files and dependencies, along with the catalyst.json and a hidden .catalystrc file: